Victor Osimhen: Early life

-Osimhen was born on 29 December 1998 in Lagos, Nigeria, the youngest of six siblings.
+Osimhen was born on 29 December 1998 in Lagos, Nigeria, as the youngest of seven children.
 His father Patrick was from Esan in Edo State while his mother Christiana was from Amai, Ukwuani area in Delta State.
-He grew up in the Olusosun area in Oregun/Ojota of Lagos State.
-Growing up, his footballing idol was Didier Drogba.
+He was raised in the Olusosun area of Lagos, a densely populated community located near one of the city's largest landfills.
+His early life was marked by poverty and hardship; Osimhen sold sachet water ("pure water") and other items in Lagos traffic to help support his family after the death of his mother and his father’s job loss.

+He developed a passion for football from a young age, often playing barefoot on the streets with improvised balls.
+Osimhen attended Olusosun Primary School, where his football talent began to draw attention.
+He later joined Ultimate Strikers Academy, a local football academy in Lagos, where his skills were nurtured and eventually led to his discovery by national team scouts.

+His breakthrough came in 2015 when he was selected to represent Nigeria at the FIFA U-17 World Cup in Chile, where he emerged as the tournament’s top scorer with 10 goals and helped Nigeria win the title.
+Osimhen has often cited Didier Drogba as his idol and a major inspiration in his football career.

 Club career

 Osimhen started his career at the Ultimate Strikers Academy, based in Lagos, Nigeria.
 In January 2016, after being noticed for his performances at the 2015 FIFA U-17 World Cup, Osimhen committed to a pre-contract with VfL Wolfsburg, stipulating that he would officially join the club in January 2017.